 SELF is all about how your dog’s interior affects her exterior, her behaviors and her responses?
 For example, the needs of a stray, skinny momma dog with 6 puppies are drastically different than the needs of the pampered, neutered Labrador who eats the most expensive dog food and has his own leather couch.
 We always need to start with the dog as the individual, not as dogs in general.

 Are you interested in learning more about your dog’s original breed purpose or delve farther into one of the other L.E.G.S. ®?
 Pick up a copy of Meet Your Dog by Kim Brophey.
-(NOTE: The book is currently out of print.
-It will be back on the shelves soon, but in the meantime you can pick up a copy of the e-book or the audiobook.)

 Family Dog Mediator ® versus Dog Trainer